wezm/Rocket/site/guide/8-testing.md

 ### Testing

+First, note the `#[rocket::async_test]` attribute.
+Rust does not support `async fn` for tests, so an asynchronous runtime needs to be set up.
+In most applications this is done by `launch()`, but we are deliberately not calling that in tests!
+Instead, we use `#[rocket::async_test]`, which runs the test inside a runtime.

-To test our "Hello, world!" application, we first create a `Client` for our `Rocket` instance.
+To test our "Hello, world!" application, we create a `Client` for our `Rocket` instance.
 It's okay to use methods like `expect` and `unwrap` during
 testing: we _want_ our tests to panic when something goes wrong.